klees/ilias-tool-ilse/README.md

 It is possible to run the installation in a non interactiv mode.
 If you would use this, just add the second optional parameter.
 Value of the parameter is "non_interactiv".

-Bevor you execute the installation, please switch to your www user, e.g _www or www-data.
+Before you execute the installation, please switch to your www user, e.g _www or www-data.
 Now execute the install script.
 ```
 $ php src/bin/install.php src/config.yaml [non_interactiv]